edgeflip/edgeflip/README.md

 1. You'll need an SSH key with access to the edgeflip github account in ~/.ssh -- contact us if you need to get one.
 2. Install minimal developer tools `sudo apt-get install git`
-3. Check out the repo `git clone https://github.com/edgeflip/edgeflip.git` All following commands are run in checkout directory.
+3. Check out the repo `git clone https://github.com/edgeflip/edgeflip.git` *All following commands are run in checkout directory.*
 4. Install system dependencies: `./scripts/install-dependencies.txt`
 5. Create a virtualenv (you will need to open a new terminal/shell first): `mkvirtualenv edgeflip`
+6. Add your checkout to the virtualenv `add2virtualenv .`
-6. Upgrade distribute: `pip install -U distribute`
+7. Upgrade distribute: `pip install -U distribute`
-7. Install python packages: `pip install -r requirements.txt`
+8. Install python packages: `pip install -r requirements.txt`

 Configuring Apache
 ------------------